-First, let’s start this Costa Rica travel guide with the answers to some of the most frequently asked questions and some fun facts about Costa Rica.
+First, let’s start with the answers to some of the most frequently asked questions and some fun facts about Costa Rica.

 - Costa Rica is located in Central America, the often overlooked stretch of land that connects with South America to the South and North America (Mexico then USA and Canada) to the north.

 - Costa Rica’s neighbours are Panama to the south and Nicaragua to the north.